2 Assessment for family and friend carers

 If you have already submitted a completed carers' self-assessment, we will include what you have told us when we assess you.

-The carer does not need to live in West Sussex but the person they are applying for must reside in the county.
+The carer does not need to live in West Sussex for us to assess their needs, but the person they care for must.

 If you are not eligible we will provide information, advice and assistance to help you plan the support you need.